Why Security Gaps Still Delay SaaS Funding Rounds

 The New Due-Diligence Reality

-Why Security Gaps Cause Delays
+Why Security Gaps Surface During Due Diligence

 Most SaaS teams do not ignore security intentionally; they simply move fast.
 Product delivery takes priority, and testing often waits until an audit or investor request forces action.